DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 * Specialized MIDI file.
 The extension is `.mid`

 * LLPractice beatmap.
-The extension is `.llp` (make sure to rename it to prevent confusion)
+The extension is `.llp`. **Make sure to rename the extension to prevent confusion**

-* ~~SIFTrain beatmap.
-The extension is `.rs`.~~ **Currently disabled due to processing bug**.
-There's problem in SIFTrain beatmap which causes JSON parse error.
-This is SIFTrain fault, since DEPLS2 uses JSON library which comply with JSON standards.
-To fix it, open the beatmap with text editor and add double quote to the value in the `music_file`.

-DEPLS supports these audio formats
+Live Simulator: 2 supports these audio formats

 * Raw PCM in WAV container